phyletica/phyletica.github.io/teaching/s4b/conda/index.md

     conda activate gecko-project

+When you are done working on your project, you can deactivate the environment with this conda command:

+    conda deactivate

 ### How to run analyses in the environment from a shell script

 We might want to run analyses for our project using a shell (e.g., Bash)